OPENDAP/OA-analysis/README.md

 # Performance analysis of NASA's Open Altimetry Web UI

+## About the data in run_1 and run_2

+These directories hold csv files that contain the total time, time to connect to the server and the total time to the first byte of data.
+The timing information was collected by cURL.
+For data in `run_1` the client was _not_ using the EBNET VPN while for `run_2` the client _was_ using the VPN.

+## About the data in raw-bes-logs

 ## Driving around on UAT's EC2 instances

 AWS Console --> System Manager --> Session Manager.